 - 1. Refit the burner, renewing any damaged or deteriorating sealing gaskets. - 2.
-Reconnect the 2 ignition leads and the detection lead. - 3.
-Reconnect the pressure sensing pipe to the burner. - 4.
-Refit the fan, engaging it in the bayonet fixing and locating it in the retaining bracket.
-Ensure that the O ring seal is in place. - 5.
-Reconnect the pressure sensing pipe to the fan and secure both pipes to the manifold block with the clamping plate.
+Reconnect the 2 ignition leads and the detection lead. - Refit the fan, engaging it in the bayonet fixing and locating it in the retaining bracket.
+Ensure that the 'O' ring seal is in place. - 4.
+Reconnect the pressure sensing pipe to the fan and secure to the manifold block (together with the low pressure sensing pipe), using the clamping plate.
+Ensure that the 'O' ring seals are in place.